 Reader Drew Isaacs is unhappy with the latest Apple TV update.
 He writes:

-After reading your first look at the Apple TV 6.0 software I was anxious to upgrade.
+first look at the Apple TV 6.0 software I was anxious to upgrade.
 Unfortunately something went wrong and my Apple TV became unresponsive.
 I’ve since unplugged it, plugged it back in, and now I see an iTunes icon on my TV screen.
 What should I do?

 You’re not alone.
 Several people reported that updating via the Apple TV’s over-the-air mechanism caused similar unanticipated results.
 Apple pulled the update for awhile because of this problem but reissued it a couple of days later in a working condition.